12. Verrou: a floating-point rounding errors checker

 --ref=VALUE

 This option is used to defined the reference used to compute accuracy estimator.
 The VALUE is key to a rounding mode (nearest, upward, ...).
-If the rounding mode is not determinist, the average value is taken.
+If the rounding mode is not deterministic, the average value is taken.

 --continue-on-extract-value-error